Equivariant Trees and Partition Complexes: Background on equivariant homotopy theory

 In equivariant homotopy theory, we consider familiar objects like sets, spaces, or categories, except now we give these objects the extra structure of a group action.
 Throughout this paper, we assume the group $G$ is finite.

 This idea of equipping an object in a category $\mathcal C$ with a $G$-action is nicely encapsulated by a functor from the one-object groupoid whose morphism group is $G$.
-We use $BG$ to refer to both the one-object category and the classifying space of this category, clarifying if it is not clear from context which we mean.
+We use $BG$ to refer to both the one-object category and the classifying space of this category.

-\begin{definition} A \emph{$\mathcal C$-object with $G$-action} is an object of $\Fun(BG, \mathcal C)$, the category of functors from $BG$ to $\mathcal C$. \emph{Equivariant morphisms}, or simply $G$-\emph{morphisms}, are natural transformations of these functors, and we typically denote the resulting category by $G\mathcal C$. \end{definition}
+\begin{definition} A \emph{$\mathcal C$-object with $G$-action} is an object of $\Fun(BG, \mathcal C)$, the category of functors from $BG$ to $\mathcal C$. \emph{Equivariant morphisms}, or simply $G$-\emph{morphisms}, are natural transformations of these functors, and we often denote the resulting category by $G\mathcal C$. \end{definition}

 We primarily consider the following examples. \begin{itemize} \item For $\mathcal C=\Set$ the category of sets, a \emph{$G$-set} is a set $A$ together with a $G$-action map $G\times A\to A$ so that $e\cdot a=a$ and $(gg')\cdot a = g\cdot (g'\cdot a)$ for all $a\in A$ and $g,g'\in G$.
 A $G$-\emph{map} of $G$-sets is a set map $f\colon A\to A'$ so that $g\cdot f(a) = f(g\cdot a)$ for all $a\in A$ and $g\in G$.
 The category of $G$-sets is denoted by $G\Set$.
 We can also restrict to $\cat C=\Fin$, the category of finite sets, to get a category of finite $G$-sets, denoted by $G\Fin$.